OpenTTD/OpenGFX/README.md

 | Swedish               | Zuu, Pekkape01        |
 | Tamil                 | Aswn                  |

-* The monospaced characters are generated from the font Liberation Mono: https://www.redhat.com/promo/fonts/ created by Pravin Satpute and Caius Chance, released under GPL v2.
+- The monospaced characters are generated from the font Liberation Mono: https://www.redhat.com/promo/fonts/ created by Pravin Satpute and Caius Chance, released under GPL v2.

 Contact: `planetmaker@openttd.org` or on `irc.oftc.net/#openttd`

 A detailed list of who worked on what is available in the file [docs/authoroverview.csv](https://github.com/OpenTTD/OpenGFX/blob/master/docs/authoroverview.csv) in the source repository.

-Thanks go out to the guys at #openttdcoop for providing the source repository and bug tracking services.